 The categories available for the event types are:

-School: this is a training course provided by a training establishment outside your company.
+School: this is a training course provided by a training establishment school outside your company.

-Internal Training: this is a training, such as a course, or any other event, such as a social project, that is conducted within your company.
+Internal Training: this is a training, such as a course, or any other event, such as a social project, that is conducted within your company. this is a training course within your company.

-On-the-Job Training: this is a practical training event intended to give apprentices direct experience of the work they will be doing.
+On-the-Job Training: this is a practical training event intended to give apprentices direct experience of the work they will be doing. this is practical experience of the work the individual is an apprentice for.

 Prerequisites